Qualytics/userguide/docs/operations/scan.md

 # Scan Operation

 The Scan Operation is executed on a Datastore to assert the data quality checks defined for the named collections of data (e.g. tables, views, files, topics) within it.
 The operation will:

 * produce a record anomaly for any record where anomalous values are detected
 * produce a shape anomaly for anomalous values that span multiple records
 * record the anomaly data along with related analysis in the associated Enrichment Datastore

+!!! info
+    To assert data quality checks to find anomalies, a user needs to perform a Scan operation.

+* Scan operation enables the user to assert the checks in incremental vs full loads, with options to limit the number of records, run a scan on a select list of tables / files, and to set schedules for future scans.

 ---
 # Operation Configuration